slepox/azure-storage-cpp/README.md

 ### Via Git

-To create a local clone of the source for the Azure Storage Client Library for C++ via `git`, type:
+To create a local clone of the source for Microsoft Azure Storage Client Library for C++ via `git`, type:

 ```bash
 git clone https://github.com/Azure/azure-storage-cpp.git